A Fresh Take on Outlet Shopping in Japan! Shop, Eat, and Play at THE OUTLETS!

 Some of these restaurants will have someone cook the food for you, but at most restaurants, the ingredients are prepared and you will do the cooking for yourself with the iron griddle in front of you.

-Izakaya are Japanese pubs which offer alcohol and side dishes to pair with the drinks.
+Izakaya are Japanese pubs that offer alcohol and side dishes to pair with the drinks.
 Frequented by office workers on weekday nights and friend groups on weekends, izakaya are very popular evening spots.

 When at an izakaya, it's typical to order several side dishes, or otsumami, to enjoy while drinking.
 Otsumami dishes are usually from 300 to 800 yen.
 Yakitori (grilled chicken on skewers), fried food, sashimi, and vegetable side dishes like edamame are on a typical izakaya menu.
 Alcoholic beverages will usually cost between 300 and 600 yen.